sensella/ushasacademy/index.md

 ## USHASACADEMY
 Ushasacademy is started by Dr.Usharani, Over 25 years of teaching in school and colleges.
-with a moto to provide best tutor assistance for students to excel in Mathematics.
+with a moto to provide best assistance for students to excel in Mathematics.

 ### Tution Options